No Recession Signaled By iM's Business Cycle Index: Update - November 14, 2019

 Our weekly Business Cycle Index would have provided early reliable warnings for the past seven recessions.

-The BCI at 259.9 is up from last week's 259.5 and reached a new high for this business cycle indicated by the BCIp of 100.
-Also, the six-month smoothed annualized growth BCIg at 10.8 is above last week’s 10.7.
+The BCI at 260.0 is up from last week's 259.8 and reached a new high for this business cycle indicated by the BCIp of 100.
+However, the six-month smoothed annualized growth BCIg remains at last week's 10.8.
 Both BCIp and BCIg are not signaling a recession.
 (BCIp needs to drop below 25, or BCIg needs to drop to below zero).

 Figure 1 plots BCIp, BCI, BCIg and the S&P 500 together with the thresholds (red lines) that need to be crossed to be able to call a recession.The BCI was designed for a timely signal before the beginning of a recession and could be used as a sell signal for ETFs that track the markets, like SPY, IWV, VTI, etc., and switch into Treasury bond ETFs, like IEF, TIP, BND, etc. (see our article).